 You have a couple of options here.
 Sharing via email is pretty straightforward: a Google Forms email is sent out to whoever you enter with your form.

 To share your form via email, click the "Email" icon and enter the email addresses of the people you want to share your form with.
 You can also add a brief message to go along with your form.
-Finally, don't forget to check the ''Include form in email'' box to embed your form in the message body.
+Finally, don't forget to check the ''Include form in email'' box at the bottom of the screen.
+This checkbox is important if you want to embed your Google form in the email's message body.

 Step 4: Send your email and track responses